Leopard Gecko Care Guide – Appearance, Housing, Diet & Health

 • Approach from the side rather than above to avoid startling.

-• Support their body and do not grab the tail; they can drop it to escape.
+• Support their body and do not grab the tail; they can drop it to escape as a defense mechanism.

 • Allow the gecko to walk onto your hand.
-Offer short, frequent handling sessions.
+Offer short, frequent handling sessions to build familiarity.

 Common Health Issues

-• Shedding problems: Retained shed on toes or tail can cause constriction.
+• Shedding problems: Retained shed on toes or tail can cause constriction and loss of digits.
 Provide a moist hide and proper humidity.
+Soak the gecko in shallow warm water if shed does not come off.

 • Parasites & respiratory infections: Watch for weight loss, wheezing, or runny eyes.
-Seek a reptile vet.
+Seek a reptile vet immediately if you notice these signs.

 Breeding Basics